-- Have each team brainstorm positive qualities that their food represents (e.g. pizza is versatile and brings people together, bagels are comforting and delicious, hot dogs are a classic and easy to eat, etc.). - Then, have the teams work together to create a simple scene that incorporates their food and its positive qualities.
-Encourage them to be creative and respectful of each other's ideas. - After each team has had time to practice and rehearse, have them perform their scenes for the rest of the class.
+Have each team brainstorm positive qualities that their food represents (e.g. pizza is versatile and brings people together, bagels are comforting and delicious, hot dogs are a classic and easy to eat, etc.).

+- Then, have each team use the "Improv Prompt Generator" below for an improv scenario they, as New York foods can act out (Note: since their characters are already picked, tell them to only choose combinations of locations and suggestions to build their prompts from. - https://4n6fanatics.com/ida.php - After each team has had time to practice and rehearse, have them perform their scenes for the rest of the class.